 These days, FossilWorks has been mostly focused on the preparation of late cenozoic mammals of New Mexico, but all kinds of fossils have made their way through this amazing space.

-Besides the actual fossil preparation work, the exhibition features text and illustrations about fossilization, Jurassic Period dinosaurs, and preparation.
+Besides the actual fossil preparation work being done, the exhibition features text and illustrations about the fossilization process and Jurassic Period dinosaurs.

 For more information on volunteering at FossilWorks, please see our Volunteering Opportunities page.
 Anyone wishing to visit or inquire about the FossilWorks lab or fossil preparation should contact our Fossil Preparation Lab Manager, Justy Alicea.